goh-joshua/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

+**⚠️ Important:**
-**⚠️ Important:** You cannot delete an organization if it has active contracts.
+- You cannot delete an organization if it has active contracts.
 You must delete all associated contracts first before removing the organization.
+- For organization names, spaces do not matter, so multiple consecutive spaces are treated as a single space.

 </div>